netresearch/t3x-contexts/README.rst

 Creating a context
 ==================
-1. Log into the TYPO3 backend
+1. Log into the TYPO3 backend as administrator
 2. Goto Web/List view, root page (ID 0)
 3. Create a new record: TYPO3 contexts -> Context